 4. Technical Capacity.

 TOOLS / EQUIPMENT

 • Proficiency in Microsoft Office, including Excel, Word, and Outlook required.

-• Ability to lift 20 lbs. occasionally.
+• Ability to lift over 20 lbs. occasionally.

 • Ability to sit for prolonged amounts of time required.